artgreen/lua-iigs/README.md

 Another interesting discovery is that the Lua developers appear to have assumed that a type short is always smaller than a type int.
 At least one part of the code makes this assumption.
 I'll need to verify this and sort it out.
-- Bug: Numbers in hexadecimal ('0X0.41') are considered malformed
+- Caveat: Numbers in hexadecimal ('0X0.41') are not supported by ORCA-C's implementation of strtod()
 - Bug: String catalog corruption.
 In researching this project, I read about other porting projects running into unexplained string catalog corruption.
 I seem to have the same issue.
 So far, the corruption seems to be limited to program termination when the string catalog is emptied.

 Tests - 5.4.6